 7. Connector inclusion (which connectors are in-scope, which are add-ons)

-Glean lists a long connector library publicly.
+Glean lists a long connector library publicly — the company's own 2026 evaluation post cites "100+ connectors" and its data-governance product spans "100+ applications" [9][11].
 In contract reality, the ones you actually need are sometimes scoped into add-ons or per-source fees.
 Read the order form line by line; ask for the top five connectors your team uses to be explicitly named at no incremental cost.
 The negotiation isn't about discount percentage here — it's about closing a loophole the order form would otherwise leave open.

 Glean's counter: "Standard connectors are included; custom connectors are scoped separately."
 Confirm that none of your top five are classified as custom.
 SharePoint Online, Confluence, Salesforce, Slack, and Google Drive should all be standard.
 ServiceNow and large ERPs are where the classification gets murky.